Gluten Free Thanksgiving Recipes

 1. Combine cornstarch or arrowroot with ½ cup cold water and blend until smooth.

-2. Over medium heat, add cornstarch mixture to 3 cups chicken stock and turkey drippings and giblet stock, if using.
+2. Over medium heat, add cornstarch mixture to 3 cups gluten free chicken stock and turkey drippings and giblet stock, if using.
 Whisk constantly for about 5 minutes.
 Mixture will thicken.
 When it begins to bubble, cook it at low simmer for 3 additional minutes until gravy reaches desired consistency.

 3. Add chopped giblets, if using.
 Season with salt and pepper, to taste.

-Grandmother’s Irish Potato Dressing
+Grandmother’s Gluten-Free Irish Potato Stuffing

 SERVES 6 TO 8